TeamLucille/AstroDocs-Api/README.md

 - Currently Owners can set up tags, but in the future we want set up the ability for Visitors to search by tags.

-- In the future we would like to add the ability for visitors to the site to become collaboraors and have the ability to add comments to the the files (even though they are not the owners of the files)
+- In the future we would like to add the ability for visitors to the site to become collaboraors and have the ability to add comments to the the files (even though they are not the owners of the files).

 - Link to Future Developments ERD: